 How to remember music

-And the tall buildings that followed it.
+The tall buildings that followed it.

-An abundance of hot-air balloons, or images of them
+Abundances of balloons, or images of them

 Text by telegraph, followed irrationally by